Getting-Automated/landing-page-generator/deployment/readme.md

 ## Features

+### AWS CLI Installation Check
+- Checks if AWS CLI is installed
+- Offers to install AWS CLI if not present
+- Verifies AWS CLI configuration

 ### S3 Bucket Management
 - Creates a new S3 bucket if it doesn't exist
 - Configures the bucket for static website hosting
 - Sets appropriate bucket policies for public read access
+- Verifies and reconfigures existing buckets if necessary

 ### CloudFront Distribution
 - Creates a new distribution or updates an existing one
 - Configures HTTPS redirection
 - Associates the SSL certificate
+- Invalidates CloudFront cache after deployment

 ### SSL Certificate Management
 - Checks for an existing certificate in AWS Certificate Manager (ACM)
 - Requests a new certificate if needed
 - Automatically creates DNS validation records for Route 53 users
 - Waits for certificate validation before proceeding
+- Checks certificate expiration and initiates renewal if necessary

 ### DNS Configuration
 - Supports automatic setup with Amazon Route 53
 - Provides detailed instructions for manual DNS configuration
 - Checks and reports on nameserver configuration for Route 53 users
+- Verifies correct nameserver setup before proceeding with deployment

 ### Validation and Error Handling
 - Validates S3 bucket names
 - Checks AWS CLI configuration
 - Provides informative error messages
-- Includes a basic rollback mechanism in case of deployment failure
+- Includes a rollback mechanism in case of deployment failure

+### Deployment Summary
+- Provides a comprehensive summary of the deployment process
+- Displays key information such as S3 bucket, CloudFront distribution, domain, and SSL certificate ARN

+### Cleanup
+- Removes temporary files and resources created during deployment

 ## DNS Configuration Methods